 Verona City Hall with the famous Comet out front as passerbys visit stalls at the Verona Christmas Market

-I’ve visited the Verona Christmas Market three years in a row — 2023, 2024, and now 2025 — and each year has felt noticeably different.
+I’ve visited three years in a row now, in 2023, 2024, and 2025, and each year has felt noticeably different.
+So let me save you some time and answer the question you actually came here for.

 This Post Pairs Well With: